chrispetrou/HRShell/README.md

 ### License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.